 Commuting on an electric bicycle through hilly areas

-When you ride through hilly landscapes, you might consider that at least this time the regenerative brake will come suitable for your favorite e-bike commutes.
+When you ride through hilly landscapes, you might consider that at least this time, the regenerative brake will be suitable for your favorite e-bike commutes.

 Let’s put this into math again.